jaredm3/BlackjackProject/README.md

   multiple Classes that can be used for any card game.

   - Abstraction
-    The Class Hand is Abstract it my program because it implements an abstract method.
+    The Class Hand is abstract in my program because it implements an abstract method.
 The class BlackjackHand extends Hand and defines it's own method.
     This allows Hand to be used for multiple different games if created in the future.